What’s in this article?

 Hidden Costs of Traditional Office Leases (That Add Up Fast)

-It’s easy to underestimate the true cost of a commercial lease because many fees aren’t obvious upfront.
-Here’s what research shows:
+It’s easy to underestimate the true cost of a commercial lease because many fees aren’t obvious upfront – not to mention downtime during setup, project management time, and upfront deposits.
+Below is what research shows.

 Buildout Costs